-"Nothing new here," explains Clausewitz.
-"In my writings I state, 'The conduct of war depends entirely on the instrument employed' and of course, 'The art of war is the art of using the given means in combat.'
-Obviously, the advance of weapon technology has allowed the conduct of war to capitalize on my theories of the importance of speed in the offense, 'offensive war requires above all a quick, irresistible decision'."
-Clausewitz continues, "In addition, although the speaker was negligent not to quote me at the beginning of his lecture, I too, described cumulative warfare:
+"Nothing new here," explained Carl von Clausewitz, "in my writings I state". that the conduct of war depends entirely on the instrument employed.
+18 and of course, the art of war is the art of using the given means in combat.
+19 Obviously, the advance of weapon technology has allowed the conduct of war to capitalize on my theories of the importance of speed in the offense, offensive war requires above all a quick, irresistible decision.
+In addition, Clausewitz continued, although the speaker was negligent not to quote me at the beginning of his lecture.
+I too, described cumulative warfare,

-Contrasting with this extreme view of the connection between successes in war, is another view, no less extreme; which holds that war consists of separate successes each unrelated to the next, as in a match consisting of several games.
+Contrasting with this extreme view of the connection between successes in war, is another view, no less extreme, which holds that war consists of separate successes each unrelated to the next, as in a match consisting of several games.
 The earlier games have no effect upon the later.
-All that counts is the total score, and each separate result makes its contribution toward this total.22
+All that counts is the total score, and each separate result makes its contribution toward this total.
+21

-I wrote this before either Captain Liddell Hart's or Admiral Wylie's birth."
+"I wrote this before either Mr Liddell Hart's or Admiral Wylie's birth."

-"Now Carl," responds Liddell Hart, "you also wrote a lot about the concentration of force against a particular objective, whereas I correctly identified variants to your simplistic idea and foresaw the concept of a dispersed advance against various objectives, clearly the central premise of this strategy.
-In addition, the objective of accelerated cumulative warfare is obviously strategic dislocation, both in the physical and psychological sphere.
-By attacking throughout the battlefield, this spherical envelopment strategy uses the highest form of my indirect approach.
-By identifying and attacking accessible and 'high leverage' objectives in a sudden offense, we can physically dislocate the enemy's disposition, endanger his supplies and communications, and impress on the commander his inability to counter any of our moves.
-The result: physical and psychological dislocation!"23
+"Now Carl," responded Liddell Hart, "you also wrote a lot about the concentration of force against a particular objective, whereas I correctly identified variants to your simplistic idea and foresaw the concept of a dispersed advance against various objectives, clearly the central premise of this strategy.
+In addition, the objective of accelerated cumulative warfare is obviously strategic dislocation, both in the physical and psychological sphere-By attacking throughout the battlefield, this spherical envelopment strategy uses the highest form of my indirect approach-By identifying and attacking accessible and 'high leverage' objectives in a sudden offense, we can physically dislocate the enemy's disposition, endanger his supplies and communications, and impress on the commander his inability to counter any of our moves-The result-physical and psychological dislocation!"
+22

-"Liddell Hart, we are aware that no one has a higher opinion of your theories than their originator.
-However, let me demonstrate how my concepts of concentration do apply to this envisioned future form of warfare," Clausewitz responds.
-"I state that relative superiority at the decisive point is required, and that the calculation of time and space appears to be the most important factor in achieving this relative superiority.
-Granted, as my battlefields did not include airlift, armored vehicles, cruise missiles, attack helicopters, satellites, and other envelopment technologies, I was referring to the speed and march of armies.
+"Mr Liddell Hart, we are aware that no one has a higher opinion of your theories than their originator, however, let me demonstrate how my concepts of concentration do apply to this envisioned future form of warfare."
+Clausewitz responded.
+'I state that relative superiority at the decisive point is required, and that the calculation of time and space appears to be the most important factor in achieving this relative superiority.
+Granted, as my battlefields did not include airlift, armored vehicles, cruise missiles, attack helicopters, satellites and other envelopment technologies.
+I was referring to the speed and march of armies.
 The compression of time and battlespace through the use of technology, however, does not diminish the importance of the original principle.
-Specifically, this theory identifies the center of gravity as the enemy's ability to conduct a coordinated and sustained response to our offense.
-By attacking objectives to defeat this center-and obtaining relative superiority at each objective through a combination of tactical surprise and effective, simultaneous strikes-we may achieve a decisive victory.
-In this case, the relative superiority is our ability to engage objectives faster than our enemy can respond, and our accurate appraisal of the objectives to achieve his demoralization."24
+Specifically, this theory identifies the center of gravity as the enemy's ability for a coordinated and sustained response to our offense.
+By ensuring we attack objectives to defeat this center-and obtain relative superiority at each objective through a combination of tactical surprise and effective, simultaneous strikes-we may achieve a decisive victory.
+In this case, the relative superiority is our ability to engage objectives faster than our enemy can respond, and our accurate appraisal of the objectives to achieve his demoralization.'

-"It won't work!"
-Jomini says.
-"You two are focusing only on the enemy's lines of communication.
+"It won't work!," Jomini spoke, "you two are focusing on only the enemy's line of communication.
 What of our own?
 How do you identify your lines of communication with forces dispersed between the enemy's combat elements and his bases?
 You have cut your own lines through employment of your forces!
 It is a self-defeating strategy!"